AFFAIRS OF THE NATION

 The Jackal was involved in that atrocity too.
 He drove the bombs used in the attack to Dublin.
 The British state brought an application before the High Court in Belfast seeking to have the action by the families struck out on a variety of grounds.
 The motion was rejected earlier this month.

 It is perplexing that the UK threw in the towel over the Miami Showband massacre – led by Jackson – yet is fighting tooth and nail over the Dublin and Monaghan atrocity – also involving Jackson.
-All going well, the lawyers in the Dublin and Monaghan case will be able to produce the Nairac document, which shows the British captain was linked to Jackson and the Portadown UVF, when the hearing takes place.
+All going well, the lawyers in the Dublin and Monaghan case will be able to produce the Robert Nairac document, which shows the British captain was linked to Jackson and the Portadown UVF, when the hearing takes place.

 In the legal action taken by the families and survivors of the Dublin and Monaghan bombings, the NIO and MoD denied any involvement with the UVF gang in that atrocity.
 So they could hardly have admitted to the officers from Operation Denton that Jackson or any of his pack were British agents.
 Operation Denton, therefore, is unlikely to confirm that British agents were members of the Glenanne gang.